 The Accounting Department has a number of PhD-students.
 Below is brief description of their ongoing research projects.

 Erik Alenius’ PhD project is about open book accounting and performance of activities in supplier networks.
-Erik performs a case study within the food retail business and look specifically on how calculations on meat products in focal supplier relations affects performance of activities in the network of meat suppliers.
+Erik performs a case study within the food retail business and looks specifically on how calculations on meat products in focal supplier relations affects performance of activities in the network of meat suppliers.